akhtarnabeel/ecoforecastCS/README.md

 #### Ecological Workflows:

 Ecological workflows are composed of different prediction models, which consist of the jobs running serially or in parallel, and the output from a job is used as input to other jobs.
 Figure 1 shows examples of two such workflows.
 In workflow type 1, the output from job A is used by job B for the prediction, and the jobs are executed serially.
-In workflow type 2, the output from job A is used by job C and D for the prediction, and the job C and D are executed in parallel.
+In workflow type 2, the output from job A is used by job C and D for the prediction, and job C and D are executed in parallel.

 Some jobs need to be executed periodically (e.g. every day) while other jobs are executed based on external events (e.g. new weather data).

 #### System Design:
 To support ecological workflows, we create a secure and scalable cyberinfrastructure over multiple cloud providers.
 We use containerized approach to run ecological computations, where each job runs in a separate container.
-This provides the isolation and security, and help us elastically manage the resources.
+This provides isolation and security, and help us elastically manage the resources.

 We use [Apache OpenWhisk](https://openwhisk.apache.org) for running code for ecological models. *"Apache OpenWhisk (Incubating) is an open source, distributed Serverless platform that executes functions (fx) in response to events at any scale".* In OpenWhisk, users' code runs in a container, and the container can be configured to support the environment and dependencies needed for running the code.